PeakSat/yamcs-instance/README.md

 The backups are instance-wide, meaning *everything* is saved; parammeters, commands, alerts, logs, etc. These files are saved both locally, at a specified directory (in the backup.sh script) and online at the Google Drive folder of the account `yamcs.backup.acubesat@gmail.com`.

-## Bundling

-Running through Maven is useful during development, but it is not recommended for production environments.
-Instead bundle up your Yamcs application in a tar.gz file:

-    mvn package